 A large number of overlapping subscriptions in a single messaging service with a high rate of incoming matching messages from the broker may result in degraded performance.

 Attempting to canonicalize very large messages on non-linux platforms (1MB+) via print or other means that invoke __str__() may not complete.
 When this occurs, the MessagingService will become unresponsive.

 Messaging metrics within the Python API may be slightly out of sync (delayed) compared to the actual number of messages sent and received.

-RequestReplyMessagePublisher.terminate() waits until all Future created by RequestReplyMessagePublisher.publish() are complete.
-All Future created and returned by RequestReplyMessagePublisher.publish() must be completed before terminate() can finish.
-Even if terminate has a shorter or zero time, it will block until the outstanding futures are complete after the time has elapsed.
+RequestReplyMessagePublisher.terminate() waits until all Future objects created by RequestReplyMessagePublisher.publish() are complete.
+All Future objects created and returned by RequestReplyMessagePublisher.publish() must be completed before terminate() can finish.
+Even if terminate has a shorter or zero time, it will block until the outstanding Futures are complete after the time has elapsed.

-Application may choose to implement their own executor to call publish_await_response() for asynchronous publish.
-This will return a failure as expected on terminate.
+The application may choose to implement its own executor to call publish_await_response() for asynchronous publish.
+This will return a failure, as expected, on terminate.

 After a service is disconnected, calling is_running(), is_terminating(), or is_terminated() may return the incorrect state for the Publisher or Receiver.